School of Rock (musical): Broadway (2015-2019)

 Auditions began on January 19, 2015 for children ages nine through fifteen.
 Some recruiting was done through the School of Rock after-school educational program (which predated the film by several years) and open calls were held in New York at the Winter Garden, in Chicago and in Los Angeles.
+The musical made its Broadway debut and world premiere on December 6, 2015, at the Winter Garden Theatre, following previews from November 9, 2015, directed by Laurence Connor and starring Alex Brightman as Dewey Finn and Sierra Boggess as Rosalie Mullins.

 The production closed on January 20, 2019, after 1,309 performances.

 West End (2016–2020)

-On 7 December 2015, following the show's Broadway opening, it was announced by Andrew Lloyd Webber that the show would transfer to London's West End in autumn 2016, with the intention to open at the London Palladium.

-On 20 May 2016, the musical was confirmed at the Gillian Lynne Theatre instead of the Palladium with previews starting on 24 October 2016, opening night on 14 November 2016, and public booking opening on 25 May 2016.
-Lloyd Webber revealed that the production was able to open several months earlier than anticipated due to finding the child musician actors easily.
+The West End production opened at the Gillian Lynne Theatre (then the New London Theatre) beginning previews on 24 October 2016, with an opening night on 14 November.
+As it was originally announced to open at the London Palladium in 2017, Lloyd Webber revealed that the production was able to open several months earlier than anticipated due to finding the child musician actors easily.

-Anna Louizos' scenery has been modified to fit the architecture of the Gillian Lynne Theatre from the traditional proscenium arch stage at Winter Garden Theatre.
-Changes include the removal of the pre-show curtain, the use of a revolving stage and action taking place in the aisles of the stalls.
+Anna Louizos' scenery was modified to fit the architecture of the Gillian Lynne Theatre from the traditional proscenium arch stage at Winter Garden Theatre.
+Changes included the removal of the pre-show curtain, the use of a revolving stage and action taking place in the aisles of the stalls.
 While the show remains to be set in America, the script has been adapted to include some minor references for a British audience.